 QUALITY INDICATOR 6: Investigations Not observed Yes No 3.6.1 Is there is an understanding of what constitutes unacceptable behaviour by CCU staff and is it challenged and that those found responsible dealt with?
-X 3.6.2 Are custodies and staff both encouraged and supported to report incidents and do they have confidence to do so? Х 3.6.3 Are any investigations independent, fair and comprehensive with all associated documentation appropriately recorded? Х In summary, are all allegations or incidents of mistreatment, intimidation, hate, bullying, harassment or violence recorded and investigated by a person of sufficient independence with any findings being acted upon by management? Х Free text Staff were able to explain the investigation process and understanding of their responsibilities. had a good Recommendations/Advisories/Good Practice evacuation, high levels of sickness or absence amongst staff?
-3.7.3 Is there a back-up facility in place to ensure any data held on IT systems can be retrieved? Х In summary, is there an appropriate set of readily available contingency plans for managing emergencies and unpredictable events and are staff adequately trained in the roles they adopt in implementing the plans?
-X Free text l Recommendations/Advisories/Good Practice
+X 3.6.2 Are custodies and staff both encouraged and supported to report incidents and do they have confidence to do so?
+X 3.6.3 Are any investigations independent, fair and comprehensive with all associated documentation appropriately recorded?
+X In summary, are all allegations or incidents of mistreatment, intimidation, hate, bullying, harassment or violence recorded and investigated by a person of sufficient independence with any findings being acted upon by management?
+X Free text Staff were able to explain the investigation process and understanding of their responsibilities. had a good Recommendations/Advisories/Good Practice

-QUALITY INDICATOR 7: Contingencies Not Yes No observed 3.7.1 Is there an up to date suite of contingency plans that are readily available to all staff and are tested annually?
+QUALITY INDICATOR 7: Contingencies Not observed Yes No 3.7.1 Is there an up to date suite of contingency plans that are readily available to all staff and are tested annually?
 X 3.7.2 Do any plans include how to manage any major or minor incidents of disorder including plans for X